-It can be used by a variety of organizations, such as community hospitals, independent practices, dental clinics, mental health, hospice, academic medical institutions, multi-speciality groups, children’s organizations, payers, integrated delivery networks, retail clinics, rehab centres, skilled nursing, and safety net providers.
+It can be used by a variety of organizations, such as community hospitals, independent practices, dental clinics, mental health, hospice, academic medical institutions, multi-specialty groups, children’s organizations, payers, integrated delivery networks, retail clinics, rehab centers, skilled nursing, and safety net providers.

 What Database Does Epic Use?

-Epic has created their own Cache Database is essentially a more specialty-based version of the Cache database owned by InterSystems.
+Epic has created its own Cache Database is essentially a more specialty-based version of the Cache database owned by InterSystems.
 It was tailored to be integrated with Epic’s software so that it could be used by them.
-The database, which works using a hierarchy system, was especially designed for business agility, reliability and maximum speed.
+The database, which works using a hierarchy system, was specially designed for business agility, reliability, and maximum speed.

 The Epic Cache Database was developed to enable quick KB-SQL access to their database and to make the DBA process more simple.

 Also, DBAs can make use of integrated operational analytics to better understand how the database is performing.
 They can also use it to know how they may increase the reliability and speed of the Epic Cache Database.

 When implemented correctly, there are several benefits the features of this database can provide, unlike other databases.
 Some features of this powerful software include:

 - Cross-Platform architecture, making it easy to access and administer on OpenVMS, Windows, OS X, Linux

 - Unparalleled Security features that are Common Criteria EAL 3 certified.
 The features include Security auditing, smart authorization tools, and complete encryption, ensuring cyberthreats are kept at a minimum.